pagkly/Zed/Investopedia3/Diversification.md

 Fund managers and investors often diversify their investments across asset classes and determine what percentages of the portfolio to allocate to each.
 Classes can include:

 -   Stocks—shares or equity in a publicly traded company
--   [Bonds](https://www.investopedia.com/terms/b/bond.asp)—government and corporate fixed-income debt instruments
+-   [[Bonds]](https://www.investopedia.com/terms/b/bond.asp)—government and corporate fixed-income debt instruments
 -   Real estate—land, buildings, natural resources, agriculture, livestock, and water and mineral deposits
 -   Exchange-traded funds (ETFs)—a marketable basket of securities that follow an index, commodity, or sector
--   [Commodities](https://www.investopedia.com/terms/c/commodity.asp)—basic goods necessary for the production of other products or services
+-   [[Commodities]](https://www.investopedia.com/terms/c/commodity.asp)—basic goods necessary for the production of other products or services
 -   Cash and short-term cash-equivalents (CCE)—Treasury bills, certificate of deposit (CD), money market vehicles, and other short-term, low-risk investments

-They will then diversify among investments within the assets classes, such as by selecting stocks from various sectors that tend to have low return correlation, or by choosing stocks with different [market capitalizations](https://www.investopedia.com/terms/m/marketcapitalization.asp).
+They will then diversify among investments within the assets classes, such as by selecting stocks from various sectors that tend to have low return correlation, or by choosing stocks with different [[market capitalizations]](https://www.investopedia.com/terms/m/marketcapitalization.asp).
 In the case of bonds, investors can select from investment-grade corporate bonds, U.S. Treasuries, state and municipal bonds, high-yield bonds and others.

 ## Foreign Diversification